Blazam-App/docs.blazam.org/docsource/install/manual.md

     ### Install under IIS
     Feel free to deviate from the instructions to fit your desired deployment.

-    1. Download and [Install .NET Core 8.x Web Hosting Bundle](https://aka.ms/dotnet-download), also from Microsoft.
+    1. Download and [Install .NET 10 Web Hosting Bundle](https://aka.ms/dotnet-download), also from Microsoft.
     1. Ensure the Web Socket Module is installed (Required)
 	    * You can find the module under `Server Roles` -> `Web Server` -> `Application Developer` -> `Web Sockets`.
     1. Install the Application Initialization Module (Recommended)